Akryum/vue-supply/README.md

 })
 ```

-The two methods when using the resource are:
+The two methods when using the supply are:

- - `resource.grasp()` wich increment `resource.consumers` by `1`
+ - `supply.grasp()` wich increment `supply.consumers` by `1`
- - `resource.release()` wich decrement `resource.consumers` by `1`
+ - `supply.release()` wich decrement `supply.consumers` by `1`

-The resource supply will emit a `consumers` event with the count when it changes.
+The supply will emit a `consumers` event with the count when it changes.

-The resource is active if it has one or more `consumers`.
+The supply is active if it has one or more `consumers`.
 When it becomes active, it calls the `activate` method, which you should override in the definition:

 ```javascript
 export default new Vue({